JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/exopite-multifilter/README.txt

 IMPORTANT<br />
 From version 20180921<br />
-* taxonomies_terms to include_taxonomies, select posts in taxonomies, terms are not allowed<br />
+* taxonomies_terms changed to include_taxonomies, select posts in taxonomies, terms are not allowed<br />
 filter will be displayed default.
 * Update URL changed, need to update manually!